 Sanctions: The US Perspective

-The United States maintains comprehensive sanctions programmes, also called embargoes, generally prohibiting activity involving Cuba, Iran, North Korea, Syria and the Crimea region of Ukraine.
+The United States maintains comprehensive sanctions programmes, also called embargoes, generally prohibiting activity involving Cuba, Iran, North Korea, Syria, the Crimea region of Ukraine, the Donetsk People’s Republic of Ukraine (DNR) and the Luhansk People’s Republic of Ukraine (LNR).
 In addition to comprehensive sanctions, OFAC implements targeted sanctions on specific individuals and entities (persons) under one or more of its sanctions programmes targeting various activities, such as narcotics trafficking, terrorism, proliferation activities involving nuclear or other weapons of mass destruction, or human rights violations.
-Both direct and indirect activities involving governments or persons subject to targeted sanctions can give rise to violations of US sanctions laws.
+Both direct and indirect activities involving governments or persons that are the subject of targeted sanctions can give rise to violations of US sanctions laws.

-OFAC also imposes sanctions on persons in certain sectors of Russia’s economy that are listed in OFAC’s Sectoral Sanctions Identifications List (SSI List).
-Listed persons operating in identified sectors of the Russian economy, such as financial services, energy and defence, will be added to the SSI List under one of the four Directives described in Executive Order 13662.2 Each Directive places specific prohibitions, requirements and restrictions on transactions by US persons with those listed persons.
+OFAC also imposes certain more narrowly targeted sanctions on particular regions or persons.
+For example, certain sectors of Russia’s economy are listed in OFAC’s Sectoral Sanctions Identifications List (the SSI List).
+Listed persons operating in identified sectors of the Russian economy, such as financial services, energy and defence, will be added to the SSI List under one of the Directives implemented pursuant to Executive Order 13662.
+Each Directive places specific prohibitions, requirements and restrictions on transactions by US persons with those listed persons.

 OFAC’s enforcement authority and procedures are set forth in OFAC’s Economic Sanctions and Enforcement Guidelines at 31 CFR Part 501 Appendix A. The guidelines establish, among other things, the potential outcomes of an investigation or enforcement action and the method and relevant factors for calculating the base penalty amount of an apparent sanctions violation.